tannerlindsay/SmartThingsPublic/smartapps/smartthings/ecobee-connect.src/README.md

     - Redesigned to do only lightweight polls of the Ecobee Cloud before requesting updates
     - If updates are available, then only requests those updated objects, and only for the thermostats with updates
     - From the updated Ecobee objects, only the data that has changed is sent to the individual devices
-    - As a result of the above, it is possible to run will polling Frequency less than the recommended 3 minutes
+    - As a result of the above, it is possible to run will polling Frequency less than the recommended 3 minutes (as low as 1 minute)
-  - Temporary vs. 'Permanent' Hold
+  - Stacked Holds

     Ecobee devices support a concent of "stacked" holds - each hold operation can be stacked on top of a prior hold, such that Resuming the current hold merely "pops the stack" to the prior hold.
 This is a very difficult concept to manage across multiple interfaces, because it is difficult to depict what the result of a "Resume" operation will be at any given point in time.